-The specified medical events covered under the Living Benefit and Living Benefit Plus are listed on pages 27 to 29.
+The specified medical events covered under the Living Benefit and Living Benefit Plus are listed on pages 23 and 24.

-The Living Insurance cover under a Term Life, Flexible Linking Plus, or Standalone Living Policy contains a number of included and optional benefits, and a summary of these is set out in the tables on pages 25 and 26.
-The terms and conditions of each benefit are located in the 'Term Life, TPD and Living Insurance benefit specifics' section on pages 30 to 46.
+The Living Insurance cover under a Term Life, Flexible Linking Plus, or Standalone Living Policy contains a number of included and optional benefits, and a summary for these is set out in the following tables.
+The terms and conditions of each benefit are located in the 'Term Life, TPD and Living Insurance benefit specifics' section on pages 25 to 40.